Boolean functions on high-dimensional expanders

 \subsection{Paper organization}

 We describe our general setup in \cref{sec:basic-setup}.
 We describe the property of properness and its implications --- a unique representation theorem and decomposition of functions into homogeneous parts --- in \cref{sec:decomposition}.
 We introduce our definition of high-dimensional expanders in \cref{sec:HD-expanders-def}.
 In \cref{sec:HD-expanders} we show equivalence between our definition and the earlier one of two-sided link expanders.
-We prove our degree one theorem in \cref{sec:exact-fkn}, and our FKN theorem in \cref{sec:fkn}.

-In \cref{sec:eposet} we define expanding posets, and through them prove that the decomposition in \cref{thm:decomposition} is almost orthogonal.
-We also show that expanding posets that are simplicial complexes, are in fact high-dimensional expanders. \cref{thm:approximate-orthogonality-hdx} summarizes these results for simplicial complexes.
+In \cref{sec:eposet} we define expanding posets, and describe our decomposition of functions on posets.
+We prove almost orthogonality of the decomposition (\cref{thm:decomposition}) in this more general setting.
+The full decomposition theorem for the (interesting) special case of simplicial complexes is explicitly stated in \cref{thm:approximate-orthogonality-hdx}.